khoapham1002/kdpham-1002.github.io/my-experiences.md

 #### **Logistic Manager** \| [Humans of CICS](https://www.instagram.com/humansofcics/) \| Amherst, MA \| Spring 2020

-- Highlighted professional stories of the CS Department’s faculty, professors, and student.
+- Highlighted professional stories of the CS Department's faculty, professors, and student.
 Collaborated with alumni and staffs to expand and fostering stronger connections within the CICS community.

 * * *